Towards Comprehensive Interactive Change Understanding in Remote Sensing: A Large-scale Dataset and Dual-granularity Enhanced VLM: ChangeIMTI

 \section{ChangeIMTI}

-In this section, we first provide a detailed description of our constructed ChangeIMTI dataset, including task formulation, data sources, annotation format, as well as the instruction generation strategy.
+In this section, we first provide a detailed description of the constructed ChangeIMTI dataset, including task formulation, data sources, annotation format, and instruction generation strategy.
 Subsequently, we provide a detailed description of the construction process for each category of task data.
-In the end, we present the statistical characteristics of the dataset.
+Finally, we present the statistical characteristics of the dataset.

-LEVIR-CC~\cite{RSICCFormer} is a large-scale dataset for remote sensing change captioning, containing 10,077 pairs of 256×256 satellite images collected from 20 regions in Texas, USA, a span of 5 to 15 years.
-Among them, 5,038 pairs depict actual changes while 5,039 pairs show no change, and each pair is annotated with five reference captions.
+LEVIR-CC~\cite{RSICCFormer} represents a large-scale dataset specifically designed for remote sensing change captioning tasks, containing 10,077 pairs of 256×256 satellite images collected from 20 regions in Texas, USA, with temporal spans ranging from 5 to 15 years.
+The dataset maintains a balanced composition with 5,038 pairs depicting actual land-cover changes and 5,039 pairs showing no changes, each meticulously annotated with five reference captions to capture description variability.
 On top of this dataset, LEVIR-MCI~\cite{change_agent} provides pixel-level change annotations, making it suitable for change detection tasks.
 While these datasets are valuable for basic change captioning and detection, they are insufficient to fully exploit the capabilities of VLMs, especially in terms of fine-grained semantic reasoning and diverse VQA.
 To address this limitation, we construct a large-scale, multi-task instruction-tuning dataset based on LEVIR-CC and LEVIR-MCI.
-The proposed dataset supports a range of tasks including change captioning, binary change classification, object counting, and change localization, aiming to enhance the generalization and interaction capabilities of VLMs in remote sensing change understanding.
-As shown in Fig.~\ref{fig:show_data}, an example from our constructed dataset is illustrated.
+The proposed dataset supports a range of tasks including change captioning, binary change classification, change counting, and change localization, aiming to enhance the generalization and interaction capabilities of VLMs in RSCU.
+As shown in Fig.~\ref{fig:show_data}, an example from our dataset illustrates task performance under changed and unchanged conditions.